akshay260520000/FHIR_Framework/README.md

 We welcome contributions to the FHIR Framework for Flattening JSON Files!
 If you would like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

-## License

-The FHIR Framework for Flattening JSON Files is licensed under the [MIT License](LICENSE).